Overseas or Out of Programme training

 - OOPP - Out of Programme Pause –permits doctors in training to step out of their programme for up to one year.
 They may have any capabilities and learning outcomes achieved during this period assessed on return and have considered when assessing their CCT date through the ARCP process.

 - OOPT – Out of Programme Training.
 This counts towards your CCT and is for clinical training which isn’t part of your training programme.
 It is normally a maximum of one year (six months may be OOPT and six months OOPE depending on your plans and agreement with your TPD).
+You can apply to have 3 months, 6 months, 9 months or the full 12 months counted towards your CCT.

 - OOPR – Out of Programme Research.
 This is for research purposes and up to one year can normally be counted towards your CCT.
 OOPRs do not usually go beyond three years.